scollier/summit2014DockerLab/03-Containers-Can-Talk.md

 This section shows how to launch the *Mediawiki* container and link back to the *MariaDB* container.

 ##**2.2.1 Review the Mediawiki Environment**

+Review the scripts and other content that are required to build and launch the *Mediawiki* container and link it to the *MariaDB* container.
+This lab does not require that you build the container as it has already been done to save time.
+Rather, it provides the information you need to understand what the requirements of building a container like this.

 **Reveiw the Dockerfile**